koenrane/KR-new-site/content/game-theoretic-alignment-in-terms-of-attainable-utility.md

 # Connections to Broader Game Theory

-There are a number of connections between the theory surrounding the C-A inequalities and game theory at large.
-We explore one such connection, bridging the divide between (Harsanyi) utilitarianism and ideas from [Bargaining theory](https://en.wikipedia.org/wiki/Cooperative_bargaining).
+We now explore one connection, bridging the divide between (Harsanyi) utilitarianism and ideas from [Bargaining theory](https://en.wikipedia.org/wiki/Cooperative_bargaining).

 To begin, we choose the natural strategy profile of [maxmin](https://en.wikipedia.org/wiki/Minimax), which we denote as $\vec{a}_0$.
 Now, define the _surplus_ of player $i$ to be